Dessia-tech/volmdlr/README.md

 - [x] Primitives provide computational tasks : distances, belonging, union, intersections, etc.
 - [x] STEP/STL imports and exports
 - [x] Geometries display in your web browser with [babylon.js](https://www.babylonjs.com/)

+## Requirements

+Before using Volmdlr, be sure to have a C/C++ compiler (not necessary on Linux).
+N.B : With Windows you have to download one and allow it to read Python’s code.

 ## Installation